BjornKennethHolmstrom/website/src/routes/whitepapers/beyond-integration/sections/part-1.md

 ## 1. The Paradigm Clash

-When I tell my story to different people, I get radically different interpretations depending on their worldview.
-It's as if the same phenomenological data—the 80s airplane, the two years without money, the hospitalizations, the current stability—gets processed through completely incompatible frameworks.
+Were I to tell my story to different people, I would get radically different interpretations depending on their worldview.
+The same phenomenological data—the 80s airplane, the two years without money, the hospitalizations, the current stability—gets processed through completely incompatible frameworks.

 ### What Psychiatry Says

-My psychiatrist is a good person, genuinely trying to help.
+Most psychiatrists are good persons, genuinely trying to help.
 From the psychiatric paradigm, my story is straightforward:

 **Diagnosis:** Inorganic psychosis
 **Etiology:** Unknown triggering event (stress, isolation, possible substance involvement) causing neurochemical imbalance